jalapic/engsoccerdata/README.md

 #### engsoccerdata

 This R package is mainly a repository for complete soccer datasets, along with some built-in functions for analyzing parts of the data.
 Currently I include three English ones (League data, FA Cup data, Playoff data - described below) and one Spanish one (La Liga data).
-Updates in the near future will include those for various European leagues as well as MLS.
+Updates in the near future will include those for various European leagues as well as MLS - see note below.

 Free to use for non-commerical use.
 Compiled by James Curley July - Dec 2014